A lot of people underestimate the importance of Software Architecture and some people just don’t know what is it.

 4. Reduces costs, avoids codes duplicity

-5. Implementing a vision.
-Looking at the architecture is an effective way to view the overall state of IT and to develop a vision of where the organization needs to or wants to go with it’s IT structure.
-A software architect sees the big picture.
-In order to carry the architecture through to a successful conclusion, it’s important that somebody owns the big picture and sells the vision throughout the entirety of the software development lifecycle, evolving it throughout the project if necessary and taking responsibility for ensuring that it’s delivered successfully.
+5. Implementation of a vision, an architecture is an effective tool for reviewing the overall current state of IT and to develop a vision of where the organization needs to or wants to go with IT in the future.
+Software Architect sees a bigger picture: In order to carry the architecture through to a successful conclusion, it’s important that somebody owns the big picture and sells the vision throughout the entirety of the software development lifecycle, evolving it throughout the project if necessary and taking responsibility for ensuring that it’s delivered successfully.

 6. Identifies areas for potential cost savings.
 An architecture helps an organization to analyze its current IT and identify areas where changes could lead to cost savings.
 For instance, the architecture may show that multiple database systems could be changed so only one product is used, reducing software and support costs.
 Provides a basis for reuse.
 The process of architecting can support both the use and creation of reusable assets.
 Reusable assets are beneficial to an organization, since they can reduce the overall cost of a system and also improve its quality, given that a reusable asset has already been proven